BenWolstencroft/home-assistant-addons/README.md

-# Argon ONE Home Assistant Add-ons
+# Home Assistant Add-ons

-Home Assistant add-ons for Argon ONE cases.
+A collection of custom Home Assistant add-ons for various hardware and functionality.

-## Add-ons
+## Available Add-ons

 ### [Argon ONE OLED Display](argon-oled-addon/)